Manav270/Movie-App/README.md

 # Movie-App
-This app is used to search movie genre wise an keep u update about new movies
+This app is used to search movie genre wise an keep you update about new movies